chainer/chainer/docs/source/chainerx/contribution.rst

 ---------------------------

 You can build the C++ ChainerX project to generate a shared library similar to any other cmake project.
-Run the following command from the root of the project to generate a ``chainerx_cc/build/chainerx/libchainerx.so``,
+Run the following command from the root of the project to generate ``chainerx_cc/build/chainerx/libchainerx.so``,

 .. code-block:: console